 Julianne Moore is brilliant as Gloria Bell.
 She’s stunning in every way in this role.
 She’s lonely and vulnerable, she’s capable and competent, she’s loving and protective, she’s triumphant.
 She’s a fully formed woman determined to live her best life.

 Sebastián Lelio directed the film.
-The only online streamer carrying it right now is Google Play.
+You can catch it on Prime Video, YouTube, or Google Play.
 It’s worth looking for.